vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2019-05-30-workshop-manual-pt.md

 ### Suspend

-Tgus action syspens the virtual Machine directly on Vcenter Server.
+Suspend is a remediation action that will syspend the virtual Machine directly on Vcenter Server.

 Suspend is a remediation action that can be enforced by following this procedure:
 1. Select your Scope from Dashboard.